 In 1839, this reporter examined the constant loss of the male population over the previous 30 years.
 He calculated that over that time period, 12% more males than females had died – so he was apparently relieved that in the 1830 U.S. Census, the female population was only 5% greater than the number of males.

+Our collection of census records go back as far as the 1790, 1800 and 1810 census.
 If you’ve found census curiosities reported in the newspapers, please share your finds with us in the comments section below!